 In Windows System Monitor, you can review the counters "Physical Disk: Disk Bytes/sec" for each affected disk and compare the rate of activity against the counters "Process: IO Data Bytes/Sec" and “Process: IO Other Bytes/sec” for each process to identify whether a specific set of processes is generating excessive I/O requests.
 There are various other I/O related counters available in the Process object that reveals more granular information.
 If you determine that a SQL Server instance is responsible for excessive IO load on the server, review the next section on “Indexes and Parallelism”.
 For a detailed discussion on detecting and resolving I/O bottlenecks, review the section “I/O Bottlenecks” in the MSDN whitepaper Troubleshooting Performance Problems in SQL Server 2008 or Troubleshooting Performance Problems in SQL Server 2005.

 Indexes and parallelismFrequently, bursts of I/O occur because an index is missing.
 This behavior can severely push the I/O path.
 A pass that uses the Index Turning Wizard (ITW) may help resolve I/O pressure on the system.
 If a query benefits from an index instead of a table scan, or perhaps if it uses a sort or hash, the system can gain the following advantages:

-A reduction is made in the physical I/O that is required to complete the action that directly creates performance benefits for the query.
+- A reduction is made in the physical I/O that is required to complete the action that directly creates performance benefits for the query.

-Fewer pages in the data cache have to be turned over.
+- Fewer pages in the data cache have to be turned over.
 Therefore, those pages that are in the data cache remain relevant to active queries.

-Sorts and hashes are used because an index may be missing or because statistics are out of date.
+- Sorts and hashes are used because an index may be missing or because statistics are out of date.
 You may reduce tempdb use and contention by adding one or more indexes.

-A reduction is made in resources, parallel operations, or both.
+- A reduction is made in resources, parallel operations, or both.
 Because SQL Server does not guarantee parallel query execution, and because the load on the system is considered, it is best to optimize all queries for serial execution.
 To optimize a query, open Query Analyzer and set the sp_configure value of the max degree of parallelism option to 1.
 If all the queries are tuned to run promptly as a serial operation, parallel execution is often just a better result.
 However, many times parallel execution is selected because the amount of data is just large.
 For a missing index, a large sort may have to occur.
 Multiple workers that are performing the sort operation will create a quicker response.
 However, this action can dramatically increase the pressure on the system.
 Large read requests from many workers can cause an I/O burst together with increased CPU usage from multiple workers.
 Many times a query can be tuned to run faster and to use fewer resources if an index is added or if another tuning action occurs.

 Practical examples from Microsoft SQL Server SupportThe following examples have been handled by Microsoft SQL Server Support and Platforms Escalation Support.
 These examples are intended to provide a frame of reference and help set your expectations about stalled and stuck I/O situations and about how a system may be affected or may respond.
 There is no specific hardware or set of drivers that pose any specific risk or increased risk over another.
 All systems are the same in this respect.